 You might be tempted to pull your cauliflower from the oven just when it is tender, but your patience will be rewarded if you wait until the cauliflower gets darker and more caramelized in the oven.

 How to Cut a Head of Cauliflower into Bite-Sized Pieces

 Arguably the most arduous task of making roasted cauliflower is turning a head of cauliflower into bite-sized florets.
 Unlike broccoli, which has a long stalk that makes seeing the structure of its head easy enough to dismantle, cauliflower's florets circle a tight, dense core.

 - Remove the leaves: And don't toss them!
 You can roast them too!

 - Remove the core: Two options here.
 You can remove the core by cutting around it and pulling it out, and then cut it into quarters.
 Or you can quarter the head through the core from the very beginning, allowing you to see exactly where to cut to remove the core.

 - Remove the florets: From there, you'll have four large wedges of cauliflower to cut florets from.
 Lay each wedge on one of its flat sides and cut between the stem and the florets to release them.
 Cauliflower tends to be pretty tightly packed, so you'll need to pull apart some of the florets by hand.
 Halve any cauliflower florets that are larger than two inches for more even roasting and easier eating.

 What You Need

-1 large head cauliflower (about 2 pounds), leaves removed
+1 medium head cauliflower (about 2 pounds), leaves removed

 1 tablespoon oil, such as olive, canola, or vegetable